I love content marketing. Really, I do. I adore giving my readers tips, tools and advice.

 Maybe you can turn that ebook that’s selling so well into an audio version for people who are on the go or just retain information better when they hear it.
 Or it might be time to expand on it and create an online course.

 Getting your information product translated into another language can also boost your sales.
+In fact, by repurposing your content, you will come up with all kinds of ways to do this.

 8. Carefully consider affiliate products.